excell-mobility/monitoring_service/README.md

 # ExCELL Monitoring Service

 This API provides a status report for a monitored device A with regards to a target location B. It returns the coordinates of locations A and B, the proposed route between them, calculates the delay and tells you when B is reached.
-Internally the Monitoring Service queries the ExCELL Tracking Service for the current position.
+Internally the Monitoring Service queries the [ExCELL Tracking API](https://www.excell-mobility.de/developer/docs.php?service=tracking_service) for the current position.
 Please, make sure that the ID used here as first parameter also exists in the Tracking Service.

 ## Setup

 This web service comes as a [SpringBoot](https://projects.spring.io/spring-boot/) application so it's very easy to test it on your local machine.
 If you run the service from inside a Java IDE a Tomcat server will be launched and you can access the service through a browser via localhost:44434.

+### Application properties

+Internally, the Monitoring Service calls the [ExCELL Routing API](https://github.com/excell-mobility/routing_service) to calculate the delay for the final report.
+The user can set up his/her own Routing Service or use the online version on the [ExCELL Developer Portal](https://www.excell-mobility.de/developer/docs.php?service=routing_service).
+The parameter `url.routingservice` in the `application.properties` defines which endpoint is used.
+The URL of the online API is the default setting but it requires a user login which can be configured in the `application.properties` as well.
+By default, the token is provided by the [ExCELL API Gateway](https://dlr-integration.minglabs.com/api/v1/tokenauth/).
+If user authentification is not required change the parameter of `url.routingservice.auth` to `false`.
+Please, apply the setup for the Tracking Service.

 ### Build it